A Markov-switching model for heat waves: Case studies

-The expected length and frequency of heat waves is directly calculable from $a_0$ and $a_1$, and posterior distributions of these expectations are straightforward to estimate from the MCMC sample.
+The expected length and frequency of the heat waves is directly calculable from $a_0$ and $a_1$, and posterior distributions of these expectations are straightforward to estimate from the MCMC sample.
 This type of exercise is useful for making predictions in a stationary world.
 In addition to looking ahead using expectation-type calculations, it is interesting to do retrospective analysis of actual heat waves during the study period.

-Figure \ref{fig:retrospective-histograms} demonstrates a retrospective analysis.
-The left hand panel \subref{fig:retrospective-histogram-length} shows the posterior probability mass function (\emph{pmf}) of the length of heat waves that occurred in Paris and Moscow from 1990--2011.
-The most prominent feature of Figure \ref{fig:retrospective-histogram-length} is the large amount of probability mass for Moscow at large durations.
+Figure~\ref{fig:retrospective-histograms} demonstrates a retrospective analysis.
+The left-hand panel (a) shows the posterior probability mass function (p.m.f.) of the length of heat waves that occurred in Paris and Moscow from 1990--2011.
+The most prominent feature of Figure~\ref{fig:retrospective-histogram-length}(a) is the large amount of probability mass for Moscow at large durations.
 This massive right tail mostly reflects the extremely long 2010 heat wave.
-Figure \ref{fig:retrospective-histogram-number} shows that heat waves in Moscow tended to be more numerous than those in Paris.
-However, we see in Figure \ref{fig:retrospective-density-temperature} heat waves in Paris tended to be much hotter.
+Figure~\ref{fig:retrospective-histogram-number}(b) shows that heat waves in Moscow tended to be more numerous than those in Paris.
+However, we see in Figure~\ref{fig:retrospective-density-temperature}(c) that heat waves in Paris tended to be much hotter.
 Putting together these three characteristics, it appears that heat waves in Paris from 1990--2011 were hotter, though shorter and less frequent, than those in Moscow.

 An anonymous referee points out that this behavior is as expected.
 Moscow has a more continental climate, enabling stable anticyclonic conditions (or \emph{blocking} episodes), associated with clear skies and excesses of downward solar radiation, to persist for long periods.
 In contrast, Western Europe is under the influence of the jet stream and its westerly winds directly coming from the Western Atlantic ocean, which inhibits the maintenance of blocking situations.
-The higher temperatures observed in Paris is likely due to the effect of latitude.
+The higher temperatures observed in Paris are likely due to the effect of latitude.

-\subsection{Alternative Definitions of Heat Waves}
+\subsection{Alternative definitions of heat waves}